Volvo

 Volvo drivers for the 1984 ETCC: Thomas Lindstrom (Swed), Valentin Simons (Bel), Ulf Granberg (Swed), Greger Petersson (Swed), Michel Delcourt (Bel), Pierre Dieudonne (Bel), Jean-Marie Baert (Bel), Eje Elgh (Swed), Jean-Marie Pirney (Bel), Per Stureson (Swed), Rune Tobiasson (Swed), Anders Olofsson (Swed), Ingmar Persson (Swed), Robert Kvist (Swed), Patrick Neve (Bel), Frank Jelinsky (Ger), Bernard De Dryver (Bel), Giorgio Cipolli (It), Harald Huysman (Ne). |

-Engineering) LHD 240 Turbo (car numbers 4, 34,
+The red Team Delcourt Volvo, which is a LHD 240 Turbo (using car numbers 4, 34,

 Trigaux Motors (GTM Engineering) for the Belgium Volvo